A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Mathematical results on multi-frequency inverse source problems

 The term $\hat{u}_i^* e / \sigma_i$ demonstrates that small singular values $\sigma_i$ can drastically amplify the noise component, corrupting the solution.
 To counteract this effect, we employ Tikhonov regularization, which seeks to find a solution by minimizing a composite objective function:

 The regularization parameter $\lambda_{\text{reg}} > 0$ balances the trade-off between fitting the data and controlling the norm of the solution.
 The solution becomes:

 The filter factors $f_i$ suppress the influence of noise associated with small singular values ($\sigma_i \ll \lambda_{\text{reg}}$), thus stabilizing the solution.
 The choice of $\lambda_{\text{reg}}$ is critical: a value too large introduces excessive bias, while a value too small fails to adequately suppress noise.
+The following theorem provides the uniqueness and stability of the Tikhonov regularization solution. \begin{theorem}[Uniqueness and stability of Tikhonov regularization solution] \leavevmode\ and minimum core-point size $N_{\min}^{\rm clu}$.} These clusters serve as the distinct support regions for the $K$ sources,